KOTYA8/PiFMX/README.md

 * **CHANGE GPIO** - Change of Pin output for the antenna
 * **CONTROL OVER RDS GROUPS** - It will be possible to control the speed of changing RDS groups

+# Interface
+❌ not realized
+In the future, it will be optimized and placed, indicators for the transmitter and RDS in the console.

 # Development Statuses (RDS functions) (global and rds_ctl)
 **PI** (`-pi`) **GLOBAL** - ✅ realized
 **PI** (`PI`) **RDS_CTL** - ✅ realized